Designing campuses where disability is integral to institutional design

 Nature of Engagements

 Engagements are diagnostic and advisory.
-I do not handle individual cases or serve as legal counsel.
+I do not handle individual complaints or serve as legal counsel.
 My role is institutional analysis and design.